 The Pearl San Antonio

 The historic neighbourhood began life in the 1880s – around the same time Laura Ingalls was frolicking on the prairie, and when, in this town, the Pearl Brewing Company sprung up.
 Linked by the river and the brewery, the Pearl neighbourhood is now gentrified after years of neglect since the brewery closed in 2001.

 The loft style space has an industrial feel about it, but cheeky political art dotting the walls warms it up.
 You line up and order at the counter, then meals are brought to your table.

 Chocolate lovers are sure sure to ooh and ahh over the European-style hot chocolate.
 It’s so thick, it coats your teeth.
 I was in heaven sharing a gooey croque madam, then moved onto white corn grits topped with roasted mushrooms, piperade (stewed tomatoes and onions) and a perfectly poached egg.

-Music lovers can’t miss Jazz, TX.
+Music lovers visiting San Antonio can’t miss Jazz, TX.
 Situated in the cellar of the bottling house of the former brewery, it’s as atmospheric as you might expect.
 The menu at this upscale jazz club is small, but full of soul.
 Think rabbit-rattlesnake sausage to round out your mac and cheese, creamed mustard greens and foie gras brisket tacos.

-There are only three Culinary Institute of America outposts in the U.S., and one just happens to be situated in the Pearl District.
-This one offers public classes!
+There are only three Culinary Institute of America outposts in the U.S., and one just happens to be situated in San Antonio, in the Pearl District.
+This CIA offers public classes!
 You can sign up for a two to five day boot camp to get schooled by the world’s top culinary instructors.

-Shopping in the Pearl District
+Pearl District Shopping

 Between meals, there’s plenty of places to indulge in a little retail therapy.
 It’s all indie shops – many of which focus on local artisans and South Texas culture.

 You could lose hours inside Twig Book Shop, San Antonio’s most well-known independent book store.
 For the modern gentleman, The Sporting District carries clothing, accessories and lifestyle merchandise.
 And Dos Carolinas is the spot to get a bespoke Guayaberas shirt made.

 The pulse of the Pearl District beats at Hotel Emma.
 Until 2001, it was a brewery.
 Now, it’s one of America’s coolest hotels.
 A brew aficionados dream, its stunning restoration preserved the brewery, yet the space feels more intimate than industrial.

 Contributing to that vibe is the hand crafted margarita all guests are issued in the library immediately upon check-in.
 Go ahead and explore the 3,700 book collection or skulk around the property.

 Pearl Brewery Restaurants

 For light eats, check out the Larder Cafe, a bustling mercantile dishing out salads, house-made biscuits, glasses of wine and groceries.
 Next time I visit, I’m going to park myself next to the rooftop pool.

 I didn’t expect to become so smitten with San Antonio, but that’s the beauty of travel.
 It opens your eyes to wonderful places you never had on your radar.
-The city is less than a three-hour drive from Houston.
-Air Canada now flies there direct from Toronto.
-I know I’ll be back.

 Have you ever been to San Antonio?
 What are your favourite spots in the city?